Wandering Star II

 DSCF2162wtmk

 A compulsory stop for visitors to Copenhagen - The Little Mermaid.
-Later we visited the Carlsberg Brewery and were able to sample their wares!
+Later we visited the Carlsberg Brewery and sampled their wares!

 The Rally attracted nearly 40 boats and was a tremendous opportunity for us to discuss the area that we were going to cruise after the Rally.
 As this was only our second season in the Baltic, we were grateful for the help and guidance given to us.
 There is a vast accumulated knowledge amongst members, which makes membership of the Cruising Association so worthwhile.